jamespedid/her-how-the-internet-works/exercise-1/README.md

 }
 ```

 Now this function that we produced will randomly decide to choose a random reply, or to choose a more stable reply.
-Let's test it a few times
+Let's test it a few times.

 ```javascript
 for (let i = 0; i < 10; i += 1) {